openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Interoperable Key Attestations

-Wallet implementations using the key attestation format specified in Annex D of [@!OIDF.OID4VCI] might need to utilize a transformation (backend) service to create such attestations based on data as provided in other formats by the respective platform or secure key management module.
+Wallet implementations using the key attestation format specified in Appendix D of [@!OIDF.OID4VCI] might need to utilize a transformation (backend) service to create such attestations based on data as provided in other formats by the respective platform or secure key management module.
 The dependency on such a service might impact the availability of the wallet app as well as the performance of the issuance process.
 This could be mitigated by creating keys and obtaining the respective key attestations in advance.

 ## Ecosystem Implementation Considerations